-All members of the George Brown College’s Community have a right to study, live and work in a safe environment that is free from sexual violence.
-Through the College’s Sexual Assault and Sexual Violence Policy we support survivors by making information clear and accessible and engaging in a fair complaints process for all parties.
+Through the College’s Sexual Harassment and Sexual Violence Policy we support survivors by making information clear and accessible and engaging in a fair complaints process for all parties.

 Building and maintaining a culture that promotes consent and respect is a shared responsibility and we all have a role to play in creating this future.